Inbound Marketing Blogfor Manufacturers and Healthcare Companies

 While it's difficult to find video footage of the project, there are plenty of stunning images that convey the atmosphere of the haunted house:

 Candy, Halloween, AND puns?
-I'm in.
+We're in.
 Watch the world-famous rapper take a break to promote one of America's favorite Halloween candies in this pun-derful commercial.

 - Find a human thread you can pull on to create a buzz